akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 ### Methods
 <a name="DynamicSOQLGroupBy_Methods">

-The following are methods for DynamicSOQL.
+The following are methods for DynamicSOQLGroupBy.
 All are instance methods.

 - **fieldsApiNames** <br>
 `fieldsApiNames(): Set<String>` <br>